amitbhimte/ML-DL-PROJECT/README.md

-You're right, Amit — for GitHub, the README should be **concise yet informative**, ideally giving a quick overview without overwhelming the reader.
-Here's a more **balanced version** — clean, structured, and short enough to scan quickly:

----

 ##  Diabetes Prediction using Machine Learning

 A machine learning project using **Support Vector Machine (SVM)** to predict whether a person is diabetic based on medical parameters.